 (1) Statement of Policy.
-Advertising must be done in accordance with this rule which is designed to reasonably facilitate the flow of accurate information and prevent false and/or misleading advertising.
+Advertising in Alabama must be done in accordance with this rule which is designed to reasonably facilitate the flow of accurate information and prevent false and/or misleading advertising.

-(2) Certain Advertising Prohibited.

-(a) The advertising is intentionally designed to mislead or deceive its intended audience.

-(b) Licensees are not to compensate or give anything of value to a representative of the press, radio, television, or other communication medium in anticipation of, or in return for, professional publicity in a news item.
-A paid advertisement is to be identified as such unless it is apparent from the context that it is a paid advertisement.

-(3) The following shall be deemed appropriate means advertising:

-(a) Advertising any form not prohibited by paragraph 1 and 2 above.

-(b) Listings in directories published by third parties which are open to all qualified members of the profession practicing in the geographic area covered by the directories.
-The listings may include such factual material as name, address, telephone number, office days and hours, and approved area(s) of specialty.

-(c) Endeavoring to educate the public to an awareness of the physical therapy profession.
+- (2) Certain Advertising Prohibited. - (a) The advertising is intentionally designed to mislead or deceive its intended audience. - (b) Licensees and privilege holders are not to compensate or give anything of value to a representative of the press, radio, television, or other communication medium in anticipation of, or in return for, professional publicity in a news item.
+A paid advertisement is to be identified as such unless it is apparent from the context that it is a paid advertisement. - (3) The following shall be deemed appropriate means advertising: - (a) Advertising any form not prohibited by paragraph 1 and 2 above. - (b) Listings in directories published by third parties which are open to all qualified members of the profession practicing in the geographic area covered by the directories.
+The listings may include such factual material as name, address, telephone number, office days and hours, and approved area(s) of specialty. - (c) Endeavoring to educate the public to an awareness of the physical therapy profession. - (d) Preparation of articles for nonmedical publications and participation in seminars, lectures, and civic programs designed to educate the public to the services offered by the profession.

-(d) Preparation of articles for nonmedical publications and participation in seminars, lectures, and civic programs designed to educate the public to the services offered by the profession.
-Authors: Robert L. Shoemake, Beth Curry Dozier, Herbert R. Caillouet, Cathy T. Sanford, Sonja Farrell, Olivia J. Box Statutory Authority: Code of Ala.
-1975, §§34-24-193, 34-24-217.
+Author: Robert L. Shoemake, Beth Curry Dozier, Herbert R. Caillouet, Cathy T. Sanford, Sonja Farrell, Olivia J. Box, Matt Bledsoe, Kathy Miller

+Statutory Authority: Code of Ala.
+1975, \$\$34-24-193, 34-24-217, 34-24-220.

 History: Filed September 30, 1982.
 Amended: Filed December 14, 2001; effective January 18, 2002.
 Amended: Filed April 23, 2013; effective May 28, 2013.
 Repealed and New Rule: Filed May 12, 2017; effective June 26, 2017.
 Repeal and New Rule: Filed June 21, 2019; effective August 5, 2019.
+Amended: Published April 30, 2024; effective June 14, 2024.